Commvault Distributed Storage technical and architectural overview whitepaper

 - Application-level provisioning.
 This rich set of enterprise storage capabilities can be configured at the granularity of a Hedvig Virtual Disk, providing each application, VM or container with its own unique storage policy.
 Every storage feature can be switched on or off to fit the specific needs of any given workload.

-- Cloud-like simplicity with superior economics.
+- Cloud-like simplicity.
 The Commvault WebUI provides intuitive workflows to streamline and automate storage provisioning.
 Administrators can monitor and even provision storage assets from any device, including mobile devices via a native HTML 5 interface that does not require Flash or Java.
 This brings the provisioning simplicity of public clouds, such as AWS, to any data center.

 - Business benefit: Commvault reduces the overhead of storage operations and enables tasks that would normally take days, weeks or even months to be completed in minutes.
 This improves business responsiveness, eliminates downtime due to human error and significantly reduces OpEx costs.